masonfmatthews/rails_assignments/assignments/database_optimizations/README.md

 Once you pull down the application from Github, run `bundle install` and `rake db:migrate`, then follow the steps below.

 * Run `rake db:seed`, but time it.
 Record the amount of time it takes for the seeds to run.
-* Check the size of your database (in bytes).
-Record that number.
 * Turn on your server and open your browser.
 * Open Chrome's timeline in developer tools, then go to `localhost:3000`.
 * Determine how long it takes the index page to load.
 Record that time.